-Similar in construction to Lyot and Solc filters, Kurios filters consist primarily of liquid crystal cells that engraving for the transmission are sandwiched between polarizing elements.
+Similar in construction to Lyot and Solc filters, Kurios filters consist primarily of liquid crystal cells that are sandwiched between polarizing elements.
 Their integrated design enables quick and vibrationless tuning.
 For added operational stability, a closed-loop temperature control servo is used to maintain the filter head's operating temperature.
 An LED on the filter head displays red when the head is warming up and green when it is ready to be used.